brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

    - Modify `.VBS` and `.REG` scripts as needed to suit specific configurations.

 4. **Personalize Workstation Appearance**:
-   - Update workstation themes using the `ITSM-Templates\CustomImages` folder.
+   - Update workstation themes using the `C:\ITSM-Templates\CustomImages` folder.

 ---